The-Gaming-Crib/MC-Updater/README.md

  2. Navigate to **Workers & Pages** > **Create application** > **Create Worker**.
  3. Name your worker (e.g., mc-updater) and click **Deploy**.
  4. Click **Edit Code**, paste the entire script in [worker.js](worker.js), and click **Save and Deploy**.
- (if you want to link it to a Github repo fork this one)
+ (if you want to link it to a Github repo fork this one and edit the name section in [wrangler.toml](wrangler.toml))
 ### Step 2: Use the Web Interface
  1. Visit your Worker's URL (e.g., https://mc-updater.yourname.workers.dev).
  2. Paste a Modrinth project link.